SpringXy/N1ckArg.github.io/README.md

       "spicychoco": "No Zan Zan, this story will not be about them, SOWWYYYYY", "bluebell": "the majestic flowers that I wish to see one day!", "ramware": "HEY!
-THIS AIN'T ABOUT THAT, COME ONNNNN!!", "silence": "You can't keep me quiet, I won't tremble when you try it, everything I know is that I won't go speechless" "drako": "Hey, I want you to know that you are one of the most amazing and sweet people I've met in my life, I'm happy to know that I have someone like you on it", };
+THIS AIN'T ABOUT THAT, COME ONNNNN!!", "silence": "You can't keep me quiet, I won't tremble when you try it, everything I know is that I won't go speechless", "drako": "Hey, I want you to know that you are one of the most amazing and sweet people I've met in my life, I'm happy to know that I have someone like you on it", };